Notifications

 2. If there is increasing distress from local authorities or if local authorities are unable to respond to issues caused by drought.
 For example, if a state of local emergency is declared or if the Provincial Emergency Coordination Centre is activated at level 3 or higher.

-3. If Alberta’s water management system becomes so overwhelmed that staff cannot process or implement regulatory measures in a timely manner, impeding the drought response.
+3. If Alberta’s water management system becomes so overwhelmed that the number of requests for water cannot be addressed.

 Emergency declarations are temporary and allow the government to prioritize water uses.
 They do not replace the regulatory requirements of the Water Act and would only apply to a specific location.